Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Classical solution for

 It is suitable to work in the basis $\{u^{(\mu)}\}$, where the matrix $K$ is diagonal, and the move equation becomes:

-where $x_\mu:=\sum_{i=1}^N \, x_i u_i^{(\mu)}$, and $\{\xi_\mu\}$ denote the eigenvalues of $K$ -- see equation \eqref{eigenequation}.
-The equation of move \eqref{classicalmovebis} is non-linear and difficult to solve exactly.
-However, in the large $N$ regime, it is suitable to assume that $a(t):=\bm x^2(t)/N$ self averages (what we call the \textit{quenched regime}) and decouples from the explicit $x$ dependency in the equation of move:
+where $x_\mu := \sum_{i=1}^N x_i u_i^{(\mu)}$ and $\{\xi_\mu\}$ denote the eigenvalues of $K$ (see equation \eqref{eigenequation}).
+The equation of motion \eqref{classicalmovebis} is non-linear and difficult to solve exactly.
+However, in the large-$N$ regime, it is reasonable to assume that $a(t) := \bm{x}^2(t)/N$ self-averages (a phenomenon known as the quenched regime) and decouples from the explicit $x$-dependence in the equation of motion:

 where: